rhysfaultless-cpr/documentation-markdown/docs/main.md

 3. Then in a terminal, enter `ping <robot computer's hostname>`, such as `ping cpr-wat79`.
     You should see respones, indicating that your desktop computer can contact the robot's computer through hostname.
-4. Make sure your desktop computer has ROS Noeting installed.
+4. Make sure your desktop computer has ROS Noetic installed.
     You can follow the instructions on [ros.org](http://wiki.ros.org/noetic/Installation/Ubuntu).
-5. Connect your desktop computer's ROS session to the Robot's Master by entering `export ROS_MASTER_URI http://administrator@cpr-wat79:11311`, substituting in your correct hostname for _cpr-wat79_.
+5. Connect your desktop computer's ROS session to the robot's Master by entering `export ROS_MASTER_URI http://administrator@cpr-wat79:11311`, substituting in your correct hostname for _cpr-wat79_.
-6. You should now be able to see all the robot's rostopics on your desktop computer.
+6. You should be able to see all the robot's rostopics on your desktop computer.
     You can test this by running `rostopic list` on your desktop computer.
 7. You should also log into the robot's computer, and add your desktop computer's hostname to the robot's _/etc/hosts_ file.
     This is necessary if your plan to exchange data between computers with ROS, or using tools like Rviz.

 ## Adding ROS packages to your development desktop

+TODO

 ## Using the robot with OutdoorNav

+TODO

 ## Using the robot with other navigation packages

+TODO

+## Autonomy considerations for an Ackermann drive vehicle

+TODO

 ## Turning off sensors for better network performance